Learn about Buffalo’s social movements with the artifacts below.

 Oil on Canvas

-Portrait of Mary Burnett Talbert (1866-1923), a civil rights activist, educator, and WWI Red Cross nurse by G. Gonzalez.
+Portrait of Mary Burnett Talbert (1866-1923), a civil rights activist, educator, and WWI Red Cross secretary by G. Gonzalez.
 Talbert was a tireless worker for human rights in the late 19th and early 20th century and is perhaps best remembered for laying the foundations for the passage of the Dyer Anti-Lynch Bills.

 Oil on Canvas